 A Hilot Massage in Manila is a very unique experience

-If you are looking for the best massage in Manila, I would highly recommend the traditional Hilot Massage at the Conrad Hilton if you get a chance.
-A 90-minute massage was 1900 PHP (£28/$36 Aug 2018), so not bad for a massage in a 5* hotel.
+If you are looking for the best massage in Manila, I highly recommend the traditional Hilot Massage at the Conrad Hiltonif you get a chance.
+A 90-minute massage was 2100 PHP or $40 Aug 2019, so excellent value for a massage in a 5* hotel.
 You don’t have to be a hotel guest to enjoy any of their treatments.
 Just book and go.
 You won’t be disappointed.

 Let me know if you try the traditional Hilot Massage at the Conrad and let me know if you think it was the best massage in Manila you’ve ever had.